1670 Financial Systems Supervisor

 - Directs the development of training programs for staff and departments in areas such as accounting and systems procedures; and serves as a liaison and resource person to staff, departmental users, and management regarding fiscal issues such as reporting requirements, new and existing accounting policies and procedures, and computer system enhancements.

-- Coordinates the annual year-end closing process and audits of accounting records, and establishes the new fiscal year operational requirements for compliance; and for Community College District, updates and revises financial systems instructions.
+- Coordinates the annual year-end closing process and audits of accounting records, and establishes the new fiscal year operational requirements for compliance; updates and revises financial systems instructions.

 - Directs the identification and development of complex financial system transactions, system tables, parameters, and functions to ensure that accounting events are properly recorded for completeness, appropriateness, and accuracy.